huawei-noah/SMARTS/CONTRIBUTING.md

 ### Python(Format)

-1. Always run `make format` before committing.

 The project follows a strict format requirement for python code.
 We made a decision early on in the project to use [Black](https://github.com/psf/black).
 This makes formatting consistent while eliminating [bike shedding](http://bikeshed.com/).
 If you do not already have it please install it via `pip install black`.

-Formatting guarantees that your code will pass the CI formatting test case.

 ### Documentation(Format)
 - Use [Markdown](https://daringfireball.net/projects/markdown/) liberally for in-repository documentation